A Long Short War: Responses

 Hitchens is seen by many as a "liberal hawk", comprising left-leaning commentators who supported the 2003 Invasion of Iraq.
 This informal grouping includes the British writers Nick Cohen, Johann Hari, David Aaronovitch, Norman Geras, Julie Burchill, and the Canadian Michael Ignatieff (see Euston Manifesto).
 Neoconservatives of the last decade are hesitant to embrace Hitchens as one of their own, in part because of his harsh criticisms of Ronald Reagan and his refusal to associate himself as such.

 Despite his many articles supporting the US invasion of Iraq, Hitchens made a brief return to The Nation just before the 2004 US presidential election and wrote that he was "slightly" for George W. Bush; shortly afterwards, Slate polled its staff on their positions on the candidates and mistakenly printed Hitchens' vote as pro-Kerry.
 Hitchens shifted his opinion to "neutral", saying: "It's absurd for liberals to talk as if Kristallnacht is impending with Bush, and it's unwise and indecent for Republicans to equate Kerry with capitulation.
 There's no one to whom he can surrender, is there?
 I think that the nature of the jihadist enemy will decide things in the end".

+The book received mixed responses.
+Supportive reviews praised Hitchens's emphasis on Saddam Hussein's human-rights abuses and his argument that the invasion could be justified on humanitarian grounds.
+Other critics questioned his support for the war and argued that his assessment of the likely consequences of regime change was overly optimistic.
+Hitchens himself later acknowledged problems with the post-invasion administration of Iraq, particularly the failure to restore basic services and establish an Iraqi-led interim authority.